An Alternative Explanation of the Subud Exercise in Psychological Terms

 precedence to ‘sexual selection’ without necessarily compensating for minor

-providing that a species as a whole can thrive on the strength of a certain
+provided that a species as a whole can thrive on the strength of a certain

 add-on facility, this need not be most efficiently integrated, as long as any